 Using Proper Equipment

 Accidents are very unfortunate occurrences that lead to fatal injuries.
-In the event that you need to file a lawsuit against an at-fault motorist who caused a car accident that led to injuries, fatalities or property damage, you need to consult a Georgia car accident lawyer.
+In the event that you need to file a lawsuit against an at-fault motorist who caused a car accident that led to injuries, fatalities, or property damage, you need to consult an Atlanta car accident lawyer.
 The Law Office of James T. Ponton, LLC in Atlanta, Georgia is knowledgeable on Georgia traffic laws, therefore they can help you in a lawsuit.